Renovation and Enhancement Project

 How is the renovation project being funded?

 The renovation and enhancement of our historic buildings is made possible thanks to the generosity of individuals and foundations, with additional support allocated by the City of New York through the New York City Council and the Office of the Manhattan Borough President.
 You can find more information on our press page.
-To date, we have raised close to 85% of the necessary funds.
-We welcome donations of any amount to help us cross the finish line.
+To date, we have raised the majority of the necessary funds, but we still depend on donations to help us cross the finish line.
 Thank you!

 How far along are you in the construction project?